 My Ph.D. in molecular biology and five years as a postdoctoral fellow in the U.S. and in Switzerland, along with my leadership skills and ability to contribute collaboratively, will enable me to enhance your lab’s success in a research scientist capacity, per your current job posting on BioSpace.

-[Optional] Next Paragraph.
-Provide more detail about your professional and/or academic qualifications.
+Provide more detail about your professional and academic qualifications to make it an effective cover letter.
 Include more information about how you can provide the benefits you mention in the first paragraph.
 Expand on specific items from your resume that are relevant to the job you are seeking.
 Use solid action verbs to describe your accomplishments and achievements.
 If responding to a job posting or job ad, be sure to tailor this paragraph to the needs described in the ad.

 I offer proficiency in cell biology, techniques in molecular biology in general, and RNA methodologies in particular, encompassing various techniques of DNA and RNA isolation, linear RNA amplification for microarray hybridization, RNA microinjection, RT-PCR and quantitative RealTime PCR (TaqMan), in-situ hybridization, as well as a wide variety of lab techniques and computer skills, as outlined in my CV.

-Relate yourself to the company, giving details why you should be considered for the position.
+Relate yourself to the company, giving details on why you should be considered for the position.
 Continue expanding on your qualifications while showing your knowledge of the company.
-Be sure you’ve done your homework – show that you know something about the organization.
+Be sure you’ve done your homework.
+To make an effective cover letter, show that you know something about the organization.

 My current experience as a postdoctoral research associate in the Molecular Biology Group at Novartis Pharmaceuticals AG in Basel, Switzerland, translates well to the requirements of your research-scientist position.
 These past three years at a leading international pharmaceutical company, along with two years of postdoctoral research at the Center for Developmental Biology, University of Texas, have bolstered an eclectic combination of skills that gives me a solid foundation upon which to make an immediate and meaningful contribution at your lab.

-The final paragraph of your cover letter must be proactive – and a call to action.
+The final paragraph of an effective cover letter must be proactive – and a call to action.
 You must ask for the job interview (or a meeting) in this paragraph.
 You must express your confidence that you are a perfect fit for the job.
-You must also put the employer on notice that you plan to follow-up within a specified time.
+You must also put the employer on notice that you plan to follow up within a specified time.